adamjberg/devtails.xyz/_posts/randy/2022-06-24-reflecting-on-the-future.md

 I am Old School human equipped with analog gears, but thankfully patched up with digital tape.
 Having a fair amount of life passed, I tend to spend a lot of time reflecting on my past.
 It seems like I always need to have a bar to measure and gauge my present with the paths and events it took to get me here.
 What was my record?

 I have a thousand memories of positive greatness, but the reflections that come back are often on the negative side.
 Perhaps that is just physics, not age related.
-As described by the Blue Oyster Cult [Blue Oyster Cult](https://www.youtube.com/watch?v=F1HrO2W6w-4):
+As described by the [Blue Oyster Cult](https://www.youtube.com/watch?v=F1HrO2W6w-4):

 "A [mirror](https://www.azlyrics.com/lyrics/blueoystercult/mirrors.html) is a negative space with a frame